littlevilleman/tatedrez-game/README.md

 * Fork this repository or clone this repository and create a new one with your github account.
 Share the new repository with the users "shanickgauthier", "juanblasco" and "kk-homa" or make it public.
 * Build Android .apk and upload it to the repository.
 ---
+# What we will be evaluated?
+* Additional documentation
+* Project folder structure
+* General code architecture
+* Scalability
+* Single responsibility principle
+* Open-closed principle
+* KISS principle
+* Clean code principles
+* Use of interfaces and/or abstract classes
+* Use of the design patterns
+* Game & Feel
+* Visuals
+* Use of scriptable objects
+* Use of the version control system
+* Presence of Unit Tests
+---
 ### Disclaimer
 The company reserves the right not to provide feedback on the outcome of your case study.